 Common causes of inactive or poorly functioning glute muscles

 When we sit for long periods of time, the muscles in our lower bodies simply switch off and become inactive.
-At the same time, we also adopt terrible postural positions that pushes our spine and connective tissues out of shape.
+At the same time, we also adopt terrible postural positions that push our spine and connective tissues out of shape.
 The result is compromised body function, inactive muscles, and overly strained ligaments and tendons.

 - Lower body injury